 Are you wondering what is a poultice and how does it work?
 This folksy home remedy has been making a comeback.
 Learn more about this ancient healing method and how to make one.

 Poultices are Mother Nature’s first aid remedy for infections, spider bites, and lots of other conditions.
-Poultices have been used for thousands of years.
-But, what is it?
-Learn more about it here….
+They have been used for thousands of years.
+But, what are they?

 “And Isaiah said, Take a lump of figs. And they took and laid it on the boil, and he recovered.”

 However, poultices are even older than the Bible itself.
 They were used in Chinese medicine and by many others in ancient times.
 If you’re wondering what is a poultice, you’re definitely not alone.

 Although they have a history of medicinal use dating back thousands of years, many people in the modern age have no clue they are.